GibsS/gridlike-Unity/README.md

 ## How to get started

 The code is commented and the package is organized well enough (I hope) but there is no manual yet.
 To wrap your head around the library your best hope is to check out the scenes associated to Gridship at Gridlike/Samples/Gridship/Scenes.
-Does few scenes pretty much cover everything you can do with the library.
+Those few scenes pretty much cover everything you can do with the library.

 Note: Gridlike was created and tested with a project gravity of -30 instead of the default -9.8.
 Might be worse changing for less floaty movement.

+If you need any help or encountered a problem, contact me: emerick.gibson@hotmail.fr